Best Baby Carriers of 2025, According to Parents and Experts

 How many baby carriers do I need?

 How many baby carriers do you NEED?
 None.
 But how many will you WANT?
 That’s another story.
-Most parents choose to add at least one baby carrier to their baby registry.
+Many parents start with at least one baby carrier on their registry.
+Some choose two—a soft wrap for the early days and a more structured carrier for toddlerhood and beyond.
 Many add two: a soft, stretchy wrap for the newborn days and a structured carrier for toddlerhood and beyond.
 And if you’ve completely fallen in love with babywearing?
 The world of baby carriers offers so many fabrics, colors and styles—have fun!